 2.)
 Now apply 2 coats of metallic gold paint to the outside of the TP rolls allowing it to dry between coats.

 3.)
 Flatten out your TP rolls.
 Note that the rolls now have two folds.
 These are the “original edge folds” which I will be referring to later.
-Draw a line across both TP rolls approximately 1/2 an inch from the edge.
+Draw a line across both TP rolls about 1/2 an inch from the edge.
 Draw a second line 3/4 inch from the edge.
 That leaves a “1/4 inch gap” between both lines.
-I will moreover be referring to these “1/4 inch gaps” many times in this tutorial.
+I will also be referring to these “1/4 inch gaps” many times in this tutorial.

 4.)
-Flip the flat TP rolls over & mark them in exactly the same way on the reverse, starting from the very same edge.
+Flip the flat TP rolls over and mark them in exactly the same way on the reverse, starting from the very same edge.
 Thus there are two 1/4 inch gaps on both rolls, one on either side.

 6.)
 Your rolls will hopefully look as mine does in #6.

 7.)
 Flatten out your TP rolls again and draw a series of parallel lines running down them at 1/4 inch intervals.

 8.)
 With your scissors, make cuts following the short section of the parallel line series to the edge of the 1/4 inch gap.
 Do NOT pass the 1/4 inch gap line.

 9.)
 Once complete, the cuts will look as mine do in #9.

 10.)
 Remember those creases you made in the center of the 1/4 inch gaps?
 Here’s where they come in.
 Fold your TP roll along one of those 1/4 inch gap creases now.